spacetelescope/jdaviz/docs/dev/ui_description.rst

 users can manage their data, create viewers, and add links between data sets.
-The data management and linking are controlled separate from the viewers in that changes made directly to the data state propagate to the UI (i.e. the UI acts strictly as the view to the data state, not the controller of the data state).
-The viewers themselves are based on the IPyWidget package which allows the creation of widgets that can be used and interacted with in python, but rendered in a javascript environment.
+The data management and linking are controlled separate from the viewers in that changes made directly to the data state propagate to the UI -- that is, the UI does not contain any state, which allows the application to be easily controlled from code.
+The viewers themselves are based on the
+IPyWidget package which allows the creation of widgets that can be used and interacted with in python, but rendered in a javascript environment.

-There are two distinct use cases for the glupyter environment: first, as a means to procedurally interact with pieces of a user's workflow *in addition* to their work in e.g. a Jupyter Notebook; and second, to provide users a web-based gui to interact with and visualize their data while hiding the Jupyter context, e.g. a standalone web application.
+There are two distinct use cases for the glupyter environment: first, as a means to procedurally interact with pieces of a user's workflow *in addition* to their work in e.g. a Jupyter Notebook; and second, to provide users a web-based GUI to interact with and visualize their data while hiding the Python code, e.g. a standalone web application.
-These two use cases describe a data-first and gui-first approach, respectively.
-This document will focus on detailing the design of the gui-first approach, depicted in the following diagram.
+These two use cases describe a data-first and GUI-first approach, respectively.
+This document will focus on detailing the design of the GUI-first approach, depicted in the following diagram.

 .. note::
     The ``.xml`` file in the ``img`` directory can be used to edit the